Bike Trails in the Twin Cities

 Mountain Biking

 The correct term is singletrack.
-We’ll interchange that with mountain biking, since that’s what the general populous calls it.
+We’ll interchange that with mountain biking since that’s what the general populous calls it.

 There are several well-maintained mountain bike/singletrack parks in the metro area.
 We’ll cover many of those on the individual county pages.

-Here are other single-track or mountain bike resources:
+Here are other singletrack or mountain bike resources:

 - SingleTracks.com lists their top Twin Cities mountain bike trails.